The International Short Film Festival Oberhausen is a member of numerous national and international networks.

 European Short Film Portal THIS IS SHORT

-On April 1, 2021, the network will now launch the newly developed online portal THIS IS SHORT, which will make the respective festivals' content as well as new joint content—including an online competition for European short films—accessible on just one platform.
+On April 1, 2021, the network launched the newly developed online portal THIS IS SHORT, which will make the respective festivals' content as well as new joint content—including an online competition for European short films—accessible on just one platform.
 With this project, the ESFN, one of seven EU-funded film festival networks, is formulating a counter-model to the fragmented film culture on the net.

 More information in our press release.